yyang9301/AHW/README.md

 * Calculated latest occurring events between AND within all sites AND datasets
 * Added distance, bearing and coastal section metrics for compared sites
 * Created a .Rmd file to explain the co-occurrence step of the work-flow

+## 2016/10/18
+* Created figures for the largest (int_cum) heat wave and cold spell for each time series
+* Explored relationships between SAWS and SACTN heat waves occurring within 7 and 2 days of one another